intel/wult/docs/ndl-start.rst

    this should push out cached data to the memory.
 By default, the CPU cache trashing buffer size a sum of sizes of all caches on all CPUs (includes all levels, excludes instruction cache).

-**--freq-noise** *FREQ_NOISE*
-   Add frequency scaling noise to the measured system.
-This runs a background process that repeatedly modifies CPU or uncore frequencies for given domains.
-The reason for doing this is because frequency scaling is generally an expensive operation and is known to impact system latency.
-'FREQ_NOISE' is specified as 'TYPE:ID:MIN:MAX',
-   where: TYPE should be 'cpu' or 'uncore', specifies whether CPU or uncore frequency should be modified; ID is either CPU number or uncore domain ID to modify the frequency for (e.g. 'cpu:12:...' would target CPU12); MIN is the minimum CPU/uncore frequency value; MAX is the maximum CPU/uncore frequency value.
-For example, to add frequency scaling noise for CPU0, add '-- freq-noise cpu:0:min:max'.
-To add uncore frequency noise for uncore domain 0, add '--freq-noise uncore:0:min:max'.
-The parameter can be added multiple times to specify multiple frequency noise domains.

-**--freq-noise-sleep** *FREQ_NOISE_SLEEP*
-   Sleep between frequency noise operations.
-This time is added between every frequency scaling operation executed by the 'freq-noise' feature.
-The default time unit is microseconds, but it is possible to use time specifiers as well, ms - milliseconds, us - microseconds, ns
-   - nanoseconds.
-Default sleep time is 50ms.